List of people named in the Panama Papers

-This is a partial list of people made and named in the Panama Papers as shareholders, directors and beneficiaries of offshore companies.
+This is a partial list of people named in the Panama Papers as shareholders, directors and beneficiaries of offshore companies.
 The International Consortium of Investigative Journalists (ICIJ) released the full list of companies and individuals in the Panama Papers on 10 May 2016.
 ICIJ published the following disclaimer with regard to the data provided: "There are legitimate uses for offshore companies, foundations and trusts.
 We do not intend to suggest or imply that any persons, companies or other entities included in the ICIJ Power Players interactive application have broken the law or otherwise acted improperly."
 The disclosures "implicated at least 140 politicians from more than 50 countries" in tax evasion schemes.

 Government officials

 Current or former heads of state or government of their country as defined by their political position at the time of announcement, not whether the documents in the Papers relating to them coincided with their period of office.